glasgowm148/ergonaut-handbook/Community/Comparisons/KAS.md

 > Which is solving verification dilemma for miners at least but a very different beast from blockchains we know
 >
 > But Kaspa is so extreme from initial investigation
+>
+> Sorry, not so extreme.
+Good for ordinary folks like exchange engineers coming to develop on Kaspa, but in the presence of dag and smart contracts verification dilemma could hit hard.
+Need to check for more whats there maybe next weekend